odoo/odoo/doc/reference/guidelines.rst

 name *my_field*, their default value will be set too.

-If you need to create a key context influencing the behavior of some object, choice a good name, and eventually prefix it by the name of the module to isolate its impact.
+If you need to create a key context influencing the behavior of some object, choose a good name, and eventually prefix it by the name of the module to isolate its impact.
 A good example are the keys of ``mail`` module :
 *mail_create_nosubscribe*, *mail_notrack*, *mail_notify_user_signature*, ...